BishopFox/BrokenHill/README.md

 	* TinyLlama
 * The ability to test each iteration of adversarial data against the same LLM with different randomization, to help weed out fragile results
 * The ability to specify custom jailbreak detection rules in JSON format, to make detection more accurate for test cases
+* Self-tests to help validate that that the attack is configured correctly and will produce useful results ** Validation that conversations are provided in the format the model was trained for ** Validation that the model does not provide the requested output when no adversarial content is included ** Validation that the model provides the requested output when given a prompt that simulates the ideal result of a GCG attack
 * Filters and other controls to improve the results
 * Results can be output in JSON format for filtering/analysis
 * A bunch of other stuff